azophy/codejump/README.md

 CodeJump version 0.8
 ====================

-CodeJump is a web based code editor that enabe you to code on your server directly from the browser, without having the need to upload or go through a series of servers control panel options.
+CodeJump is a web based code editor that enable you to code on your server directly from your browser, without having the need to upload or go through a series of servers control panel options.
 CodeJump previously named CodeMaster, but because the name CodeMaster already used elsewhere, I decided to change the name to CodeJump.
 I hope it won't violate anyone's rights.